 School from the Zoo

-During this third lockdown while the zoo is closed, our Education team are going to be creating and presenting fortnightly video lessons via Teams for any teachers and home-schooling parents to enjoy with pupils and children.
+During 2021, our Education team have been creating and presenting fortnightly video lessons for any teachers and parents to enjoy with pupils and children.

 lesson six - rarest animal at the zoo

 You can find out why animals become endangered and how scientists work out how worried to be, as we meet examples that live here at the zoo.

 What is the rarest species we care for, and how can we help?
 This lesson is aimed at Upper KS2.